McGill-ECSE321-Winter2024/project-group-14/README.md

 ## Our Team
 ### <br> Hammad Muhammad
+A U1 Software Engineering student with a passion for software engineering.
+Muhammad has 2 years of experience with Java and Python.
 ### <br> Motta Vivek
+A Software Engineering student with a passion for coding, Vivek has many years of experience with Java.
 ### <br> Marji David
+A Jordanian U1 software engineering student who is very passionate about coding and he has around 4 years of experience with Java.
 ### <br> Yue Ming Xuan <br>
 Hi, I am a second-year software engineering student.
 I have a decent knowledge of Python, Java, C, and HTML.
 I am interested in exploring in depth the myth behind machine learning and AI algorithms.
 I will be able to contribute a lot to the domain model design, the software design and the documentation of the project.
 ### <br> Huang Stephen
+U2 Computer engineering student.
+Has 2 years experience with Java.
 ### <br> Luo Loridy
+An exchange student from the University of Hong Kong with experience in Python, Java, JavaScript

 ## Meet the team